Regkirona gets conditional use approval in Australia

-Regkirona, Korea’s first Covid-19 treatment, won marketing approval from the European Commission, Celltrion said Monday.
+Regkirona, Korea’s first Covid-19 treatment, won conditional use approval from regulators in Australia, manufacturer Celltrion said Tuesday.

 BY SARAH CHEA [firstname.lastname@example.org]